niolabs/docs/nio_blocks.rst

 Signals
 --------
-Signals allow interblock interaction.
+Signals allow inter-block interaction.
 They are implemented with a dictionary and as such are a collection of key-value pairs.

 Commands
 --------
 Block commands can be used through the block API and can be used to interact with blocks that are part of a running service.

 Implementation
 --------